 Entry from Norfolk Place and Walks Around Balaka Falls

-Once at the falls, you can climb down a few rocks to enjoy the falls from the bottom.
-You will need to leave the pram at the top though if you have one.
+Once at the falls, you now just need to walk down some sandstone stairs to enjoy the falls from the bottom.
+You will most likely though need to leave your pram at the top if you have one.

 From the falls, you can continue along the fire trail, going along the south side of the creek.
 Note: There is a small water stream (as pictured) at the top that you will need to lift your pram over.
 Or, you can cross over the falls to the north side of the creek where there is another walking track (which isn’t pram friendly).